2024 Solar Incentives Guide for Howland, OH - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are probably the first thing that you think of when thinking about solar incentives.
-The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a percentage of your solar system's cost.
+Federal solar incentives are probably the first thing that comes to mind when thinking about solar incentives.
+The Federal Solar Investment Tax Credit, or ITC, is probably the most commonly known federal solar incentive.
+The ITC offers a tax credit for a specific percentage of the cost of your solar system.

-To understand exactly how much the ITC could save you, talk to your local Howland solar panel installer.
+To more fully understand how the ITC might apply to you, reach out to your local Howland solar panel installation expert and ask for more information.

-In August 2022, the Inflation Reduction Act expanded and extended the ITC, now titled the Clean Energy Credit.
-The Clean Energy Credit is valid until 2035.
-Solar installation projects started after January 1, 2022, and completed by the end of 2032 may qualify for a 30% tax credit; the amount will decrease slightly each year until the current program ends.
-Starting in 2023, the expansion to the program will also make credits for energy storage systems even easier to claim.
+The ITC was renewed and increased in scope after the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
+The Clean Energy Credit runs until 2035.
+Solar installation projects started after January 1, 2022, and completed by the end of 2032 may qualify for a 30% tax credit; this amount will be decreased slightly on a yearly basis until the end of the current program.
+Beginning in 2023, it will also be easier to get credits for energy storage systems under this new program.

-Click here to learn more about the new Inflation Reduction Act.
-Your local Howland solar panel company can answer your questions and explain how the new Clean Energy Credit will apply to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local Howland solar panel company is the best resource for answering your questions regarding the new Clean Energy Credit and how it will apply to you.

 State & Local Solar Incentives